apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 ****************************
 Traffic Stats Administration
 ****************************

+In order for full integration of Traffic Stats three components need to be installed and configured:  Traffic Stats, InfluxDb, and Grafana.
+Below are instructions on installing and configuring each component.

 Installation
 ========================
-Traffic Stats consists of three components:  Traffic Stats, InfluxDb, and Grafana.
-Below are instructions on installing each component.

 **Installing Traffic Stats:**